Peppino logo

 Research has shown that exposure to nature within healthcare facilities can lead to lower blood pressure, reduced anxiety, and enhanced overall mood.
 With these considerations in mind, architects and healthcare providers are increasingly mindful of integrating biophilic elements into the design of care facilities to create spaces that support the healing process.

-Impact of Biophilic Architecture on Stress Reduction and Patient Recovery Rates
+Impact of Biophilic Architecture on Stress and Recovery

 The integration of biophilic design principles in healthcare architecture has been associated with tangible benefits for both patients and healthcare professionals.
 Natural elements within healthcare settings have been shown to reduce stress levels among patients, creating a more calming and restorative environment.
 This can lead to improved patient outcomes, including faster recovery rates and reduced requirements for pain medication.